SQream/sqream_docs/reference/sql_feature_support.rst

 *************************

-Even though SQL is standardized in various ANSI documents, no DBMS implements the entire standard.
-Some features have no implementation at all.

-To understand which SQL features SQream DB supports, use the tables below.
+To understand which ANSI SQL and other SQL features SQream DB supports, use the tables below.

 .. contents:: In this topic:
    :local: